 To read more about the Tupelo Press 30/30 project, including a complete list of our wonderful volunteer poets and to read their poems, please click here.

 The nine volunteers for February 2016 are Diana Adams, J. Peter Bergman, ava m. hu, Matthew Landrum, Joan Leotta, Clyde Long, Mary Anne Morefield, Nancy L. Meyer, and Randall Smith.
 Read their full bios by clicking here.

 Please follow their work (by clicking “Follow” on the bottom of the page), and feel free to acknowledge their generosity and creativity with a show of your admiration and support by donating on their behalf to Tupelo Press.
-(Click here to donate, scroll down to the form at the bottom, and put a contributor’s name in the “honor” field.)
+(Click here to donate, scroll down to the form at the bottom, and and choose their name from the 30/30 dropdown menu.)
 Just imagine what a challenge it is to write 30 new poems in 30 days!

 If you’d like to volunteer for a 30/30 Project month, please contact firstname.lastname@example.org with your offer, a brief bio, and three sample poems and warm up your pen!